-Generally, you can use the cash method, accrual method, or any other method permitted by the Internal Revenue Code.
+Generally, you can use the cash method, an accrual method, or any other method permitted by the Internal Revenue Code.
 In all cases, the method used must clearly reflect income.
-Unless you are a qualifying taxpayer or a qualifying small business taxpayer (see the Part III instructions), you must use the accrual method for sales and purchases of inventory items.
+Unless you are a qualifying taxpayer or a qualifying small business taxpayer (see the Part III instructions), you must use an accrual method for sales and purchases of inventory items.
 Special rules apply to long-term contracts (see section 460 for details).

 If you use the cash method, show all items of taxable income actually or constructively received during the year (in cash, property, or services).
 Income is constructively received when it is credited to your account or set aside for you to use.
 Also, show amounts actually paid during the year for deductible expenses.
-However, if the payment of an expenditure creates an asset having a useful life that extends substantially beyond the close of the year, it may not be deductible or may be deductible only in part for the year of the payment.
+However, if the payment of an expenditure creates an asset having a useful life that extends beyond 12 months or the end of the next taxable year, it may not be deductible or may be deductible only in part for the year of the payment.
 See chapter 1 of Pub.
 535.

-If you use the accrual method, report income when you earn it and deduct expenses when you incur them even if you do not pay them during the tax year.
+If you use an accrual method, report income when you earn it and deduct expenses when you incur them even if you do not pay them during the tax year.
 Accrual-basis taxpayers are put on a cash basis for deducting business expenses owed to a related cash-basis taxpayer.
 Other rules determine the timing of deductions based on economic performance.
 See Pub.
 538.